-South End is a peoplefirst walkable, urban
+South End is a premier walkable, urban district supported by vibrant neighborhoods, built on transit, and fueled with energy and innovation from some of Charlotte's most diverse and creative people.

-district of vibrant

-neighborhoods, built

-along light rail transit,

-and fueled with energy

-and innovation from

-some of Charlotte's

-most diverse and

-creative people.

 South End is 25 years old this year-the same as the architectural firm my partner, Kevin Kelley, and I founded in the Atherton Mill.